 A timing function is also provided by the SETTICK command.
 This command will generate an interrupt at regular intervals (specified in milliseconds).
 Think of it as the regular "tick" of a watch.
-For example, the following code fragment will print the current time and the voltage on pin 2 every second.
+For example, the following code fragment will print the current time, and the value of the analogue voltage read on pin PCO, every second.
 This process will run independently of the main program which could be doing something completely unrelated.